Hozukii/linked-blog-starter-md/School/English SL/IO BOW/Bullet points.md

 - parataxis - intensity of the events - commands or orders - overall difference in physical power in the relationhip
 - 14 to 15 - allusion - specifically lured into to forest - symbol for easy target for manipulation because of stereotype - leads men to believe
 - caesura - clear to the audience - challing - not victimising the speaker
-- further challenges the dynamics - 37 to 38 - emphasizes the gain
+- further challenges the dynamics - last stanza 37 to 38 - emphasizes the gain